Coral Bells (Heuchera) Care Guide

 Read more: Can Coral Bells Survive The Winter?

-Be careful not to damage the roots when digging.
-The new planting hole should be at least twice the size of the root system.
+When removing the plant, be careful not to damage the roots.
+Prepare a new hole that is at least twice as wide as the root system.

 Read more: How To Transplant Coral Bells?

-You can also grow Coral Bells in containers.
-You will need a pot at least 10 inches in diameter and make sure it has drainage holes.
+Coral Bells can also be grown in containers.
+Choose a pot that is at least 10 inches in diameter and make sure it has drainage holes to prevent water buildup.

-Fill it with a nutritious potting mix and plant the bush there.
-Place the pot in full shade.
-Avoid growing potted heucheras in the partial sun as even a few hours of direct sun can quickly dry out the soil.
-As a result, the plant will suffer from drought.
+Fill the container with a nutrient-rich potting mix, then plant the Coral Bells.
+Place the pot in full shade, as even a few hours of direct sun can quickly dry out the soil.

 Read more: Can You Plant Heuchera In Pots?